Children of Gaia Stories

 Deep in the dustbowl of the newly formed People’s Republic of Draven, the old aristocracy coexists with a new government in an uneasy peace that’s often broken by conflict.
 Famine and drought wrack the once-fertile region—and violence is a spark to dry grass.
 In the midst of the chaos walks a shadowy figure: the Triggerman.
 The only sure thing about him is that he leaves a trail of chaos in his wake.
 Following that trail is novelist and journalist Landon Ford, documenting the Triggerman’s exploits and digging for the truth of his identity.
 War and Horses is Ford’s work: a series of dime-store novels, popular in Rendaraia and Terra alike.
 But the Triggerman is very real—and his true purpose may become the story of Ford’s life.
 Written by Peter Lampasona, with illustrations by Chris Covelli and Jayel Draco, and editing by Lynsey G., War & Horses is a dime-store-western-style narrative rich with action.

 “Carrying Iron” is an eight-page comic set in the seedy underbelly of Ralliesport, the capital city of the Republic of Draven in the realm of Terra.
 Written by Peter Lampasona, illustrated by D.L.
-Johnson, and lettered by Cardinal Rae, this short comic takes readers into the shadows of a Ralliesport jazz club, where dubious dealings are made along to the musical stylings of a kidnapped transport from the New World.
+Johnson, and lettered by Cardinal Rae, this short comic takes readers into the shadows of a Ralliesport jazz club, where dubious deals are made along to the musical stylings of a kidnapped transport from the New World.
 The Rendaraian jazz singer has picked her own fiddler for tonight’s show…but will she get out alive?
-“Carrying Iron” introduces the Triggerman, a legendary figure who haunts the pages of Children of Gaia books and the imaginations of both Terrans and Rendaraians…and now, comics readers, as well.
+“Carrying Iron” introduces the Triggerman, a legendary figure who haunts the pages of Children of Gaia books (like War & Horses) and the imaginations of both Terrans and Rendaraians…and now, comics readers, as well.

 The Eternals are the original ten elemental spirits who seeded Gaia—the greater realm that encompasses both Terra and Rendaraia—with life.
 Throughout history, the Eternals have chosen mortal beings as hosts, granting them vast elemental powers in exchange for sharing their physical form.